 Monitor your Kafka deployment

-Read on for a comprehensive guide to collecting all of the metrics described in this article, and any other metric exposed by Kafka.
+Read on for a comprehensive guide to collecting all of the metrics described in this article, as well as any other metric exposed by Kafka.

 Acknowledgments